WOA-Project/SurfaceDuo-Guides/InstallWindows/Files/InstallWindows-SurfaceDuo2.md

 ---

 <details>
-  <summary>If you want a different allocation split between Windows and Android, you can do so.
+  <summary>If you want a different allocation split between Windows and Android™, you can do so.
 Just be aware of the following:</summary>
   <p>

 ```